serenity-is/docs/entities/entities_row.md

 > Yes, it looks a bit more complicated than a simple POCO class.
 This is required to make some features work without using proxy classes like some ORMs use (Entity Framework, NHibernate etc).

-> This structure lets us to build queries with zero reflection, do assignment tracking, enable INotifyPropertyChanged when required.
-It is also possible to work with custom, user defined fields.
+> This structure allows us to build queries with zero reflection, do assignment tracking, enable INotifyPropertyChanged when required.
+It makes it also possible to work with custom, user defined fields.

 > Rows are JSON serializable, so they can be returned from services without any problems.
 You don't need extra POCO/DTO classes unless you have a good reason to use them.